claude-php/claude-3-api/README.md

 - Streaming support for real-time responses
 - Vision capabilities - send images along with text prompts (Claude only)
 - Tool usage support (Claude only)
+- Prompt caching support for improved performance and cost efficiency (Claude only)
 - Comprehensive error handling
 - Fully tested with PHPUnit